Classes taught at The Crucible

 This class is for people with metal casting experience who have completed waxes to cast.
 We can also accommodate 3-D printed PLA (best unpigmented).
-Participants will prepare their patterns, gate them, build the ceramic shell mold, cast in either bronze or aluminum, destroy the mold, and remove the gates.
+Students will prepare their patterns, gate them, build the ceramic shell mold, cast in either bronze or aluminum, destroy the mold, and remove the gates.
 NOTE: Outside class time is required, as well as additional fees for wax, shell, and metal.
 PREREQUISITE: Foundry Fundamentals or Foundry I: Ceramic Shell Process

 In this course, you will complete a finished iron sculpture.
 You will explore mold construction and preparation while building your own sand mold with resin-bonded sand.
 Learn the steps required to prepare the cupola for an iron pour.
 At the spectacular iron pour event, students prepare iron and coke charges, operate the cupola, and pour molten iron into their new mold.